Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 #### You can pass in the ordinal number of column for `ORDER BY`, not column name

-What will be displayed for the query statement shown below?

 ```
 | id  | product | category  | price |
 | --- | ------- | --------- | ----- |